 For additional information on snakes, contact the Pennsylvania Fish and Boat Commission (Natural Diversity Section, 450 Robinson Lane, Bellefonte, PA 16823).
 The commission has produced fact sheets and a poster on snakes.
 It also sells a book on Pennsylvania amphibians and reptiles (Pennsylvania Amphibians and Reptiles by Larry Shaffer.
 Pennsylvania Fish and Boat Commission, Harrisburg,1991).

 Partial funding for this fact sheet was provided by the Wild Resource Conservation Fund.

-Prepared by Shannon T. Falker, assistant wildlife extension specialist, and Margaret C. Brittingham, professor of wildlife resources.
+Prepared by Shannon T. Falker, former assistant wildlife extension specialist, and Margaret C. Brittingham, professor of wildlife resources.

 Illustration of snake eyes and tails © Penn State College of Agricultural Sciences

 SeriesWildlife Damage Control 15

 This publication is available in alternative media on request.